MatthewGerber/raspberry-py/docs/cad-parts.md

   9. Add `G28 G29` to your slicer's g-code preamble.
 The `G28` (home) command is probably already present, in which case you just tack on `G29` (level bed).

-  After installing the new firmware, I kept running into underextrusion issues.
+  After installing the new firmware, I kept running into under-extrusion issues.
 It took a while to realize that the new firmware was configured with a lower extrusion rate than the stock Ender 3 firmware.
 The process for calibrating the extrusion rate (or e-steps) is as follows:
-  1. asdf
-  2. asdf
+  1. Use the menu options to manually extrude 10cm (100mm) of filament.
+  2. Measure how many mm of filament is actually extruded, and call this `actual mm`.
+If this equals 100mm exactly, then there is no need to calibrate the e-steps.
+If `actual mm` does not equal 100mm, then proceed.
+  3. View the extruder's current `steps/mm` value.
+This is the number of steps that the printer believes it takes to extrude 1mm of filament.
+Multiply `steps/mm * 100 mm` to obtain `actual steps`, the number of extruder steps taken to extrude the length `actual mm`.
+  4. Calculate `actuals steps / actual mm` to obtain the calibrated steps/mm value.
+Enter this into the settings.
+For
+     example:
+       1. Under-extrusion:  (0.81 steps/mm * 100mm intended) / (93mm actual) = 0.87 steps/mm calibrated
+       2. Over-extrusion:  (0.81 steps/mm * 100mm intended) / (117mm actual) = 0.69 steps/mm calibrated

 * 3D printer web interface:  I use [OctoPrint](https://octoprint.org) with my Raspberry Pi as an efficient and easy way to manage print jobs.
 See [here](octoprint.md) for tips on configuring OctoPrint on the Pi.